nhmkdev/cardmaker/GOOGLE_INTEGRATION_HISTORY.md

 list sheet names only.
 * My frustration with the effort required just to have read-only access to things is immense.

+## Round 4: OAUTH2 - "never ever submit client_secret.json to source control but go ahead and embed it in the public accessible binary"

+**Description:** For decades (centuries?)
+I have read repeatedly to never ever ever ever submit `client_secret.json` to source control.
+After digging into documentation that is intended for Google Auth and Desktop Apps I found that the `client_secret` is in fact required for desktop applications to authorize and get a token.
+The docs indicate the `client_secret` is optional (incorrect).
+Google very much needs to explicitly document and explain to developers how and what the `client_secret` is for desktop applications and assure them that embedding it into a distributed binary is okay.

+So embedding is how CardMaker will do this (as of [v.1.6.0.0-unstable.v.a3](https://github.com/nhmkdev/cardmaker/releases/tag/v.1.6.0.0-unstable.v.a3)).
+If everything breaks I'll just kill the new client and continue to use the old mode.

+Also `GoogleWebAuthorizationBroker` is magic and just does a bunch of work for me. 👍

+**Notes**
+* Uhhh better flow but embedding a client secret in a binary without explicit instructions is awful.

 ## Future Rounds
 I am quite certain desktop application support (which is already something they barely support) will be cut.